Essential food and wine experiences: Sydney

 Chippendale is also the home of Automata in the Old Clare Hotel complex.
 The food here prepared by chef Clayton Wells is delightful and the wine program exciting.
 Over in Elizabeth Bay is everyone's favourite restaurant, ACME, where chef Mitch Orr serves up exemplary pasta dishes and interesting snacks.

 One of the most exciting seafood restaurants in Sydney is Saint Peter in Paddington where talented chef Josh Niland plies his trade with some very interesting dishes.
-We are also looking forward to visiting nearby Fred's where Danielle Alvarez is attracting a lot of favourable reveiws.
+We also thoroughly enjoy the clever food at nearby Fred's where Danielle Alvarez is attracting a lot of favourable reveiws.

 Restaurant Hubert where Dan Pepperell (formerly of 10 William Street) is now cooking is a very large venue but the food is excellent and the service attentive.
 Mercado where the talented Nathan Sasi is at the helm in the kitchen is also a good place to try for innovative food.